Soviet occupation of the Baltic states (1940): Background

-After the Soviet invasion of Poland on 17 September 1939, in accordance with the Molotov–Ribbentrop Pact the Soviet forces were given freedom over Latvia, Lithuania and Estonia, an important aspect of the agreement to the Soviet government as they were afraid of Germany using the three states as a corridor to get close to Leningrad.
+After the Soviet invasion of Poland on 17 September 1939, in accordance with the Molotov–Ribbentrop Pact the Soviet forces were given freedom over Estonia, Latvia, and Lithuania, an important aspect of the agreement to the Soviet government as they were afraid of Germany using the three states as a corridor to get close to Leningrad.
 The Soviets pressured Finland and the Baltic states to conclude mutual assistance treaties.
 The Soviets questioned the neutrality of Estonia following the escape of a Polish submarine from Tallinn on 18 September.
 Six days later, on 24 September 1939, the Estonian foreign minister was given an ultimatum in Moscow.
 The Soviets demanded the conclusion of a treaty of mutual assistance to establish military bases in Estonia.
 The Estonians had no choice but to allow the establishment of Soviet naval, air and army bases on two Estonian islands and at the port of Paldiski.
 The corresponding agreement was signed on 28 September 1939.
 Latvia followed on 5 October 1939 and Lithuania shortly thereafter, on 10 October 1939.
 The agreements permitted the Soviet Union to establish military bases on the Baltic states' territory for the duration of the European war, and station 25,000 Soviet soldiers in Estonia, 30,000 in Latvia and 20,000 in Lithuania from October 1939.

-In 1939 Finland had rejected similar Soviet demands for Finland ceding or leasing parts of its territory.
-Consequently, the Soviet Union attacked Finland, starting the Winter War in November.
-The war ended in March 1940 with Finnish territorial losses exceeding the pre-war Soviet demands, but Finland kept its sovereignty.
-The Baltic states were neutral in the Winter War and the Soviets praised their relations with the USSR as exemplary.
+The Soviets then turned their attention to Finland.
+The Soviets demanded that Finland cede or lease parts of its territory, as well as the destruction of Finnish defenses along the Karelian Isthmus.
+After the Finns rejected these demands, the Soviets responded with military force.
+The USSR launched the Winter War on 30 November 1939, with the goal of annexing Finland.
+Simultaneously, a puppet regime, called the Finnish Democratic Republic, was created by the Soviets to govern Finland after Soviet conquest.
+The initial period of the war proved disastrous for the Soviet military, taking severe losses while making little headway.
+On 29 January 1940, the Soviets put an end to their Finnish Democratic Republic puppet government and recognized the government in Helsinki as the legal government of Finland, informing it that they were willing to negotiate peace.

+The Soviets reorganized their forces and launched a new offensive along the Karelian Isthmus in February 1940.
+As fighting in Viipuri raged and the hope of foreign intervention faded, the Finns accepted peace terms on 12 March 1940 with the signing of the Moscow Peace Treaty.
+Fighting ended the following day.
+The Finns had retained their independence, but ceded 9% of Finnish territory to the Soviet Union.
+While the Baltic states were officially neutral in the Winter War, with the Soviets praising their relations with the USSR as exemplary, Soviet bombers had used bases in Estonia for bombing Finland.